Moving to Adelaide

 As the smallest mainland state capital, Adelaide is often overshadowed by Australia’s larger cities yet can match them all for culture, landscape and lifestyle.
 Beautiful parklands surround the neat grid of tree-lined boulevards that make up the city centre.
 The suburbs retain a real sense of community with polite and friendly residents who wish each other good morning.
 Beyond the city, there are stunning beaches, hills, bushland and some of Australia’s best wine regions all just a 30 minute drive from the centre.
 While the other capitals are keen to promote themselves as ‘new’ cities, Adelaide happily embraces its Victorian history in its architecture and structure.
 It is still, however, very much a modern city with a vibrant arts scene and a range of cafes, bars and restaurants that is second to none.
 For anyone relocating with a young family, Australia has been named one of the best places to be a teenager, with Adelaide hosting several festivals every year.
 Once a well-kept secret, more and more expats are moving to Adelaide as they discover the benefits of this elegant, exciting city.
-What’s more, removals to Australia are becoming simple and easy.
+What’s more, our international removals to Australia are becoming simple and easy.
 Make your new start abroad now!

 Semaphore is less than 30 minutes north west of central Adelaide, yet maintains the feel of a separate seaside town with pretty limestone homes and a cosy village feel.
 The attractive beach is ideal for families with fantastic fish and chips and a funfair nearby.